Ladder Brackets

 How to maximise safety when using ladder brackets:

 + Secure Attachment.
-Ensure the ladder is firmly attached to the bracket to prevent movement during use.
+Ensure the ladder is firmly attached and tied off to the bracket to prevent movement during use.

 + Use of Fall Arrest Systems.
-Implement personal fall arrest systems compliant with AS/NZS 1891.1, including full-body harnesses and shock absorbers.
+Implement personal fall arrest systems compliant with AS/NZS 1891 and AS5532, including harness equipment, and temporary/ permanent systems.

 + Installation of Stabilising Platforms.
-For roofs with pitches over 10°, use aluminium platforms (e.g., 600mm x 1200mm) to provide a level transition from ladder to roof.
+For roofs with pitches over 10°, aluminium platforms to be used (e.g., 600mm x 1200mm) to provide a level transition from ladder to roof.

 + Regular Inspections.
 Conduct routine checks of ladder brackets and associated equipment for signs of wear or damage.